phord/Jarvis/README.md

 HANDSET(COMMAND, PARAMS...).
 PARAMS are given as P0 for the first byte, P1 for the second, etc.  16-bit params are indicated like {P0,P1}.
 Optional params are shown in brackets.

+For example, the HANDSET(0x29) message is sent from the handset to the desk.
+It represents this sequence of 6 bytes:

+    F1  F1     29       00       29          7E
+    ADDRESS    COMMAND  LENGTH   CHECKSUM    EOM

 ## Startup sequence

 Smart handset sends a NULL (0x00) byte on first startup.
 If no response is received from the